General: Pentagon hesitated on sending Guard to Capitol riot - WTMJ

 Meanwhile, the Capitol Police disclosed the existence of intelligence of a “possible plot” by a militia group to breach the Capitol on Thursday.
 The revelation, coming as the acting police chief was testifying before a House subcommittee, differed from an earlier advisory from the House sergeant-at-arms that said police had no indication that any such violence was planned.

-Much of the focus on Wednesday’s Senate hearing centered on communications between the National Guard and the Defense Department.
+Much of the focus at Wednesday’s Senate hearing was on communications between the National Guard and the Defense Department.
 Walker described an “unusual” directive that required Pentagon approval before deploying a specialized 40-member “quick reaction force” and before relocating personnel from one traffic intersection to another.

 As chaos escalated on Jan.
 6, then-Capitol Police Chief Steven Sund asked him for National Guard help in a frantic call and then again on a call with Army officials, who said they did not “think that it looked good” to have a military presence.